Beyond Type 1 Funding Model

 The Snail Mail Club, connecting members of the type 1 diabetes community of all ages with pen pals, is made possible with support from Presenting Sponsor Abbott Diabetes Care.
 More information here.

-TuDiabetes.org, providing community support and conversation in English and Spanish for those impacted by T1D and T2D, is made possible with support from One Drop.
+TuDiabetes.org, providing community support and conversation in English and Spanish for those impacted by type 1 diabetes (T1D) and type 2 diabetes (T2D), is made possible with support from One Drop.
 Additional research on these platforms is made possible with support from the University of Utah.

 Beyond Type 1 partners to fund the creation of educational resources.
 Beyond Type 1 retains full editorial control of all content published on organization platforms, and news coverage is managed independently from content partnerships.
 The below list provides more details related to content initiatives from the last 12 months from the above funding sources; content from current and past partnerships also include disclosures in line on content pieces.